rvp-group/learning-where-to-look/README.md

     localization embedded into a planning framework.
     <br />
     <br />
     We will soon release the code; we need time to clean it and make it understandable!
+For now you can check our <a href="https://arxiv.org/abs/2407.15593">preprint</a>
+  - accepted ECCV 2024.
 </div>